Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 LastModified (when present)#

 Some Amcache schema versions expose a per-file LastModified value.
 Not every hive has it.
-When present, treat it as the file-system last-modified time as the appraiser saw it at inventory — not as authoritative.
-The MFT's $STANDARD_INFORMATION is the authoritative source.
+When present, treat it as the filesystem last-modified time as the appraiser saw it at inventory - not authoritative.
+The MFT's $STANDARD_INFORMATION is authoritative.

 LastWriteTimestamp on legacy Programs#

-The legacy Root\Programs schema exposes a per-entry LastWriteTimestamp that is conceptually identical to KeyLastWriteTimestamp in the modern schema.
+The legacy Root\Programs schema exposes a per-entry LastWriteTimestamp conceptually identical to KeyLastWriteTimestamp in the modern schema.
 Same caveats apply.

 The standard time-bound pivot#